FACTBOX-When key U.S. states have to finalize election tallies | Politics

 FACTBOX-When key U.S. states have to finalize election tallies

-GEORGIA Georgia's Secretary of State must certify the election results by Nov.
-20. During a manual recount ordered by the state ahead of certification, Biden was ahead of Trump in the state by more than 12,000 votes, a state election official said on Nov.
-18. If the Nov.
-20 certification deadline is met, Trump's campaign would have until Nov.
+Georgia's Secretary of State certified the election results on Friday.
+According to the results, Biden beat Trump in the state by 12,670 votes, or about 0.26 percentage points.
+Trump's campaign has until Nov.
 24 to request a second recount.
+PENNSYLVANIA

-MICHIGAN Michigan officials are due to meet on Nov.
-23 to certify election results and will have as many as 20 days to do so, said Tracy Wimmer, a spokeswoman for the Michigan Secretary of State's office.
+Michigan officials are due to meet on Nov.
+23 to certify election results and will have as many as 20 days to do so, said Tracy Wimmer, a spokeswoman for the Michigan secretary of state's office.
 State officials say every county has certified its results, but Republican officials in Wayne County, which includes Democratic stronghold Detroit, say they were pressured to certify the county's results.
 The Republican officials said there were small discrepancies in the county vote counts.
 Unofficial results had Biden ahead of Trump in the state by more than 150,000 votes.
+NEVADA

-NEVADA Nevada Secretary of State Barbara Cegavske, a Republican, is due to meet with state supreme court justices on Nov.
+Nevada Secretary of State Barbara Cegavske, a Republican, is due to meet with state supreme court justices on Nov.
 24 to certify the vote.
 Trump allies on Nov.
 17 asked a court to halt certification or declare Trump the winner there.
-Biden won Nevada by more than 33,000 votes, according to the Nevada Secretary of State's office.
+Biden won Nevada by more than 33,000 votes, according to the Nevada secretary of state's office.
+ARIZONA

 - READ MORE ON: